pakodaengineer/Cowin-Notifier/README.md

  checksInEveryGivenSeconds - (optional) enter the time window in which data is refreshed .
 Default -600 seconds

- You can change the notification audio by replacing in public folder.
+ Note - You can change the notification audio by replacing in public folder.
 Rename the new sound file like "sound.mp3" and place it inside the public folder.

- #ScreenShot
+ # ScreenShot
  ![noti](https://user-images.githubusercontent.com/64629430/119117272-b6115b80-ba46-11eb-84a2-90b57baf2920.JPG)